 Under Kharel’s guidance, Huang said both undergraduate researchers have been highly successful.
 They are co-authors on a publication in Nano Letters and were selected for the Illinois Scholars Undergraduate Research Program.

 “In particular, working with Priti has truly fostered a passion for electron microscopy within Patrick.
-It has been remarkable to watch his transformation from an excited freshman into the an exceptionally productive undergraduate researcher,” Huang said.
+It has been remarkable to watch his transformation from an excited freshman into the most productive undergraduate researcher ever to work in my group,” Huang said.
+“Patrick now operates at the level of a second- or third-year graduate student, partly due to his exceptional working relationship with Priti.”

 “Her encouragement not only encompasses producing top-tier research but also extends to applying for personal opportunities such as scholarships, conference presentations, and research programs.
 Her faith in me has driven my motivations, and as a result my accomplishments, to new heights,” said Carmichael, whose collaboration with Kharel on imaging the stacking arrangement of covalent organic frameworks (COFs) led to results representing a significant paradigm shift and important chemical insight regarding COFs.

-“This important chemical insight would not have been possible without the incredible team that Priti and Patrick have forged,” Huang said.
+“This important chemical insight would not have been possible without the incredible team that Priti and Patrick have forged, and they will be first authors on the manuscript currently in preparation,” Huang said.

 Head shot of Prakriti Das with steps in the background